trustm3/trustm3.github.io/operate/control.md

 * Update a container configuration file
 ```
-control update_config <container-uuid> --file=<container.conf>
+control update_config <container-uuid> <container.conf> [<container.sig> <container.cert>]
 ```
-Sends a new config file `container.conf` to the `cmld`.
+Sends a new config file `container.conf` and optionally a signature and certificate file to the `cmld`.
 It is not applied to running containers directly.
 You have to stop the container and trigger a reload.

 * Reload container configuration
 ```
 control reload
 ```
-This command reloads all container configs of all conatiners in state `STOPPED` into the running `cmld`.
+This command reloads all container configs of all containers in state `STOPPED` into the running `cmld`.

 * Run command inside the specified container:
 ```
 control run <container-uuid> <command> [<arg_1> ... <arg_n>]
 ```
 **Experimental**, some characters especially control characters may not work as expected.
 The given command is executed in the context of the given container.
 Before executing the command, the process is made session leader and get's a new PTY attached.

 * Assign a network interface to the container with the specified UUID:
 ```